 IMPORTANT The VRAM DIMMs must be 32-bit-wide, 112-pin fast-paged mode with 70-ns RAM access time or faster.
 Do not use the 256K or 512K VRAM SIMMs used in older Macintosh computers.

 Cache configurations

-Your computer can support a cache up to a maximum of 4 MB.
+Your computer's 256K cache can be upgraded to a maximum of 4 MB by installing a cache DIMM.
 Cache DIMMs are available in various sizes from 256K to 1 MB.